Aldgate tube station: History

 The station building has a six-bay façade clad in white faïence with original features including 1920s shopfronts with green marble and pink granite stallrisers, a half-hexagonal canopy of glass and metal suspended by elegant metal ties, leaded light first floor windows, dentil cornice, two ornamental lamp brackets and a frieze bearing moulded lettering and the Metropolitan Railway monogram.

 Aldgate became the terminus of the Metropolitan line in 1941.
 Before that, Metropolitan trains had continued on to the southern termini of the East London Line.

-In 2005, one of four suicide bombers involved in the 7 July terrorist attacks detonated a device on a C-stock Circle line train from Liverpool Street and was approaching Aldgate.
+In 2005, one of four suicide bombers involved in the 7 July terrorist attacks detonated a device on a C-stock Circle line train from Liverpool Street as it was approaching Aldgate.
 Seven passengers were killed in the bombing.
 Of the stations affected by the bombings, Aldgate was the first to be reopened, once police had handed back control of the site to London Underground following an extensive search for evidence.
-Once the damaged tunnel was repaired by Metronet engineers, the lines were reopened.
-This also allowed the Metropolitan line to be fully restored, since the closure had meant all trains had to be terminated two stations early, at Moorgate.
+After the damaged tunnel was repaired by Metronet engineers, the lines were reopened.
+This allowed the Metropolitan line to be fully restored, since the closure had meant all trains had to be terminated two stations early, at Moorgate.

 Services

+Circle line

-On the Circle line the typical off-peak service measured in trains per hour (tph) is:
+On the Circle line, Aldgate station is between Liverpool Street to the west and Tower Hill to the east.
+The typical off-peak service measured in trains per hour (tph) is: